breuner/elbencho/contrib/mtelbencho/README.md

 `elbencho` usage even more for carrying out a storage sweep over a wide range of file sizes.
 As implemented, it does so by default sweeping from 1KiB to 1TiB, incremented in power-of-two file sizes.
-Once installed, please type `$ mtelbencho.sh -h` on the command line for more details.
+Once installed, please type **`$ mtelbencho.sh -h`** on the command line for more details.

 Using this wrapper, one can quickly and simply accomplish the
 following:

-1. Gain a good understanding of a storage system in service.
+1. Gain a good understanding of a file storage system in service.

-2. Pick the performant candidate from serveral distributed, scale-out storage service candidates,
+2. Pick the performant candidate from serveral distributed, scale-out file storage service candidates,

-3. Select the most appropriate storage devices, from multiple choices, for a given storage service.
+3. Select the most appropriate storage devices, from multiple choices, for a given file storage service.

 Many other uses are possible.
 It's up to one's creativity and imagination.